The ultimate long-distance hike in the Peak District has to be the Edale Skyline walk.

 Other useful information

-However, for a few options to shorten the road, read my ideas at the end of the route description.
+However, for a few options to shorten the circular walk, read my ideas at the end of the route description.

-The route has sections which are straightforward as you’re following the edge of the Edale Skyline but in poor weather, it’s very easy to take the wrong turn so I would always recommend you take a map and compass (see below).
+The route has sections which are straightforward as you’re following the edge of the Edale Skyline but in poor weather, it’s very easy to take the wrong turn so take a map and compass with you (see below).

 Check the weather for your walk location and hills